Experience Indigenous History as Living Culture in Prescott, Arizona

 - 3 min read

 Every U.S. state decides what students learn in school.
-But one state made a unique promise and placed it directly in its constitution.
+However, one state made a unique promise that is written into its constitution.

 Montana became the first, and remains the only U.S. state, to constitutionally commit its schools to teaching about Native American history, culture, and contributions.
 The state recognized that Native American communities have a distinct cultural heritage that deserves respect, protection, and a permanent place in public education.